What is Apple CarPlay?

 Can I still use my phone?

 It depends on the car.
 Some cars will lock the phone so that it can’t be used while connected, whereas other cars will allow the phone to be used.
-But if you’re navigating with Apple Maps and someone leaves the app to search the internet, the navigation will stop working.
-Basically the phone shouldn’t be used when operating in CarPlay mode.
+But if you’re navigating with Apple Maps and someone leaves the app to search the internet, the navigation will stop working (not the case since iOS 13, as updated in the article above).

 Will my phone charge when connected to Apple CarPlay?